Rifles For Sale

 M16 Assault Rifle:

 M16 rifle, also called AR-15, assault rifle adopted as a standard weapon by the U.S. Army in 1967.
 The M16 superseded the M14 rifle.
-The M16 fires 5.56-millimeter (.223-caliber) ammunition at the rate of 700–950 rounds per minute.
+The M16 fires 5.56 millimeter (.22" caliber) ammunition at the rate of 700–950 rounds per minute.
+These rifles will fire the 5.56x45 NATO cartridge and 223 Remington commercial ammo as well.
 The M16 assault rifle is a lightweight, select-fire (Full-Auto / Semi Auto), 5.56 mm caliber, air-cooled, gas-operated, magazine-fed rifle, with a rotating bolt, actuated by direct impingement gas operation.
 It is constructed of steel, aluminum and composite plastics.

 The M16 was first adopted in 1964 by the United States Air Force (USAF) as the M16.
 Various modified versions of the M16 design were subsequently fielded under experimental designations, culminating in the M16A1.